Hermann Hesse: Becoming a writer

-From late 1899, Hesse worked in a distinguished antique book shop in Basel.
+From late 1899, Hesse worked in a distinguished antique bookshop in Basel.
 Through family contacts, he stayed with the intellectual families of Basel.
 In this environment with rich stimuli for his pursuits, he further developed spiritually and artistically.
 At the same time, Basel offered the solitary Hesse many opportunities for withdrawal into a private life of artistic self-exploration, journeys and wanderings.
 In 1900, Hesse was exempted from compulsory military service due to an eye condition.
 This, along with nerve disorders and persistent headaches, affected him his entire life.

 In 1901, Hesse undertook to fulfill a long-held dream and travelled for the first time to Italy.
 In the same year, Hesse changed jobs and began working at the antiquarium Wattenwyl in Basel.
 Hesse had more opportunities to release poems and small literary texts to journals.
 These publications now provided honorariums.
 His new bookstore agreed to publish his next work, Posthumous Writings and Poems of Hermann Lauscher.
 In 1902, his mother died after a long and painful illness.
-He could not bring himself to attend her funeral, stating in a letter to his father: "I think it would be better for us both that I do not come, in spite of my love for my mother."
+He could not bring himself to attend her funeral, stating in a letter to his father: "I think it would be better for us both that I do not come, in spite of my love for my mother".

 Due to the good notices that Hesse received for Lauscher, the publisher Samuel Fischer became interested in Hesse and, with the novel Peter Camenzind, which appeared first as a pre-publication in 1903 and then as a regular printing by Fischer in 1904, came a breakthrough: from now on, Hesse could make a living as a writer.
 The novel became popular throughout Germany.
 Sigmund Freud "praised Peter Camenzind as one of his favourite readings".